Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \subsubsection{Gaze as a supplementary input}

-When data minimisation constraints are not imposed, we assess model performance with the inclusion of stimulus data and compare it to PrivacEye \cite{steil2019privaceye}.
+We assess model performance with the inclusion of stimulus data and compare it to PrivacEye \cite{steil2019privaceye}.
 Results in \cref{tab:spp}-gaze+stimuli show that the stimulus features significantly improve the performance.
+Nonetheless, models trained solely on gaze data still yield meaningful results.
+This demonstrates that gaze behaviour alone carries informative signals related to perceived privacy, supporting its utility in scenarios where access to full visual content may be restricted or deliberately excluded for data minimization and privacy-preserving purposes.